prey/prey-node-client/README.md

 This will install the Prey package from NPM's repository and fetch all the necessary dependencies.
 The `-g` argument instructs `npm` to install the package on a [global, shared path](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation/) rather than a local one (e.g. your home folder).
-This is because Prey is meant to be run as a system user, not a local one.
+This is because Prey is meant to be run as a system user rather than a local one.

-NPM will automatically run Prey's post install script, which will do three things:
+`npm` will automatically run Prey's post install script, which will do three things:

   - install dependencies for plugins that require them,
-  - install system scripts (i.e. the network trigger daemon),
+  - install system scripts (i.e. the network trigger daemon), and
-  - and achieve nirvana.
+  - achieve nirvana.

 Once done, you can call Prey through a terminal and it will take of setting the driver up by asking you a couple of
 questions: